-The Director of Student & Academic Services may refer the case directly to the Director if it is considered that the risk to the student or to RADA is very high and the student should thus be immediately suspended.
-The terms of suspension will be individual to each case and will be notified to the student in writing.
-A temporary suspension order does not affect the student's status as a member of RADA.
-It will normally be reviewed after four weeks at the request of the student.
+29. The Director of Student & Academic Services may refer the case directly to the Director if it is considered that the risk to you or to us is very high and that you =should thus be immediately suspended.
+The terms of suspension will be individual to each case and will be notified to you in writing.
+A temporary suspension order does not affect your status as a member of RADA.
+It will normally be reviewed after four weeks at your request.